Last Updated May 20

 The COVID-19 pandemic is causing a lot of global insecurity in the world, and international students are not immune to this uncertainty.
 International students should reach out to their home country consulate to apply for any supports and resources that are being made available for citizens abroad.

-International students who have been working in Canada and are facing layoffs can apply for EI by following the same requirements and process listed above.
+International students who have been working in Canada and are facing layoffs can apply for EI by following the same requirements and processes listed above.
 This should be done as soon as possible after stoppage of work to minimize time without income.

 International students are eligible to apply for the renter support program.